 In my young years I had a simple belief in God.
 I believed what I was taught in church (we attended sporadically) and what I was taught at my Christian School.
 As I got older though, I really wasn’t sure what to believe.
 There came a time in my young adult years that I wasn’t sure of anything about God.
 Although I believed He probably existed (I found it required more faith to believe otherwise) I didn’t feel God was personally interested in or involved in my life.

 There was some healing that was done before I fully surrendered my life and will to God, but finally, I have a wholeness and peace that can be found nowhere else.
 I am filled with an overwhelming thankfulness for the sweetness of knowing that He does love me and is intimately acquainted with and cares about the details of my life.

-When I think about my current life, and the circumstances of my young life, really, what is the likelihood that I would grow up to be healthy and whole?
+When I think about my current life, and the circumstances of my young life, really, what is the likelihood that I would, even could, grow up to be healthy and whole?
 There have been gaping emotional wounds and painful absences in my life, but He has made me whole.

 Both of my adult children love God and seek to live in a way that honors Him.
 After I came to know and love God, that is the one thing I have wanted and prayed for the most.
 I have such a sweet relationship with the both of them and my precious son in law.
 I have the close family relationships that I have always wanted more than anything else.
 Although far from perfect, I am emotionally and spiritually healthy.
 I realize that it is only by the sweet grace of God that it’s so.